-Read Health IT Now's joint op-ed with Opioid Safety Alliance member NCPDP in The Hill, "A 21-st Century Solution to the Opioid Crisis," HERE.
+Read the Opioid Safety Alliance’s joint op-ed with member organization NCPDP in The Hill, "A 21-st Century Solution to the Opioid Crisis," HERE.

 The opioid crisis is a national health emergency impacting every community and every socio- economic and demographic group.
 Deaths from opioid abuse continue to rise, and the resulting costs to society and individuals are staggering:

 More than 64,000 Americans died from drug overdoses in 2016 – that’s an average of more than 175 people per day over the course of the year (NIDA, 2017)

 3 million Americans abuse prescription opioids every month (NSDUH, 2014).

 Prescription opioid overdose, abuse, and dependence cost more than $78 billion (Altarum, 2017).

 The Opioid Safety Alliance is a coalition of prescribers, dispensers, manufacturers, professional societies, and patients that advocate for the use of technology to fight illegitimate opioid use, abuse, and addiction.